arduino/arduino-connector/README.md

 Access Token:  -kNkqSjymiOVtcUPUf17hroD5KK6VaCrVBd_a4ccE8o.nUD6N9E-jPm3fiTCexrnDp4n-GxfxsozidKuoQgIG9k
 ```

-4. The arduino api are REST, that means they follow a standard and are (hopefully) easy to work with.
+4. The Arduino APIs are REST, that means they follow a standard and are (hopefully) easy to work with.
 You can see the detailed documentation of the devices-api here: https://api2.arduino.cc/devices/docs

 Try listing all of the devices you have registered with